jdeichsel/jdeichsel.github.io/_posts/2024-05-16-OneLLM-Blog-Post.md

 This is being processed multiple times.
 The outputs are then concatenated and linearly transformed to obtain the final representation.
 By using multiple attention heads, the model can capture both local and global dependencies, allowing for a more comprehensive understanding of the input sequence.

 ![](/images/transformer_example.png)\
-*Figure 3: Transformer architecture in further detail, showcasing the implementation of attention mechanisms*
+*Figure 3: Transformer architecture in further detail, showcasing the implementation of attention mechanisms [11]*

 So, the most important information to remember: Transformers have incredible parallelizing capabilities so that they can be trained on massive amounts of data in a relatively short time. \
 This makes them not only interesting for NLP tasks but also in other domains, like computer vision.